Online Dynamic Programming: Applications

 where

 This recurrence always recurses on 1 subproblem.
-Therefore we have $k=1$ and the problem is essentially the online longest-path problem from the source to the sink.
+Thus the multipaths are regular paths and the problem is essentially the online longest-path problem from the source to the sink.
 The associated DAG has the subproblems/vertices $V = \{ 0, 1, \ldots, n \}$, source $s=n$ and sink $\Tcal = \{ 0 \}$.
-Also at node $i$, the set $M_i$ consists of $2$ edges going from the node $i$ to the nodes $i-1$ and pred$(i)$.
+Also at node $i$, the set $M^\text{(out)}_i$ consists of $2$ edges going from the node $i$ to the nodes $i-1$ and pred$(i)$.
 Figure \ref{fig:interval-dag} illustrates the DAG and paths associated with the scheduling for the example given in Figure \ref{fig:interval-ex}.

 Since the above recurrence relation correctly solves the offline optimization problem, every path in the DAG represents a scheduling, and every possible scheduling can be represented by a path of the DAG.

-We have $O(n)$ edges which are the components of our new representation.
+We have $|M|=|E|=O(n)$ multiedges/edges which are the components of our new representation.
 The gains of the edges going from the node $i$ to the nodes $i-1$ and pred$(i)$ are $0$ and $p_i$, respectively.
 Note that the gain associated with each edge is upper-bounded by $1$.
 Most crucially, the total profit over chosen intervals in the scheduling is linear in the gains of the edges and the unit-flow polytope has $O(n)$ facets.

-\paragraph{Regret Bounds} Similar to rod cutting, this is also the online longest-path problem with one sink node.
-Like the rod cutting problem, we modify the graph by adding $\Ocal(n^2)$ vertices and edges (with gain zero) to make all paths have the same length and change the gains into losses.
+\paragraph{Regret Bounds.} Similar to rod cutting, this is also the online longest-path problem with one sink node.
+Like the rod cutting problem, we modify the graph by adding $\Ocal(n^2)$ vertices and edges (with gain zero) to make all paths have the same length of $D=n$ and change the gains into losses.
 Call this new DAG $\bar{\Gcal}$.
 Again we have $L_{\bar{\Gcal}}(\pivec) = n - G_{{\Gcal}}(\pivec)$ for all paths $\pivec$.
 According to our initial assumption $\log \Ncal = \Ocal( n )$.
-Also note that loss of each path in each trial is bounded by $B = n$.
 Thus using Theorem \ref{thm:EH-multipaths} we obtain:

-Notice that the number of vertices in $\bar{\Gcal}$ is $\Ocal( n^2 )$ and each path consists of $D=n$ edges.
+Notice that the number of multiedges/edges in $\bar{\Gcal}$ is $|M|=|E|=O(n^2)$ and each path consists of $D=n$ edges.
 Therefore using Theorem \ref{thm:CH-multipaths} we obtain: